streamnative/pulsar-io-cloud-storage/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ### Contribution Checklist

-  - Name the pull request in the form "[Issue XYZ][component] Title of the pull request", where *XYZ* should be replaced by the actual issue number.
-    Skip *Issue XYZ* if there is no associated github issue for this pull request.
-    Skip *component* if you are unsure about which is the best component.
-E.g. `[docs] Fix typo in produce method`.

   - Fill out the template below to describe the changes contributed by the pull request.
 That will give reviewers the context they need to do the review.